-- On F-Super Duty and Excursion vehicles, a frame-mounted Horizontal Fuel Conditioner Module (HFCM) - On E-Series vehicles, a Fuel Conditioner Module (FCM) mounted on the driver-side of the transmission case - an engine-mounted secondary fuel filter - a unit injector for each cylinder
+- On F-Super Duty, a frame-mounted Horizontal Fuel Conditioner Module (HFCM) - On E-Series vehicles, a Fuel Conditioner Module (FCM) mounted on the driver-side of the transmission case - an engine-mounted secondary fuel filter - a unit injector for each cylinder

 The FCM/HFCM acts as a primary fuel filter/water separator which removes both water and impurities from the fuel.
 The engine-mounted fuel filter and the FCM/HFCM filter should be changed at the recommended service interval.
-Refer to the General Owner's Information section of this supplement for more information.
+Refer to the scheduled maintenance information in this supplement for more information.